VerdictAI

 5 questions

-Do ice rollers actually reduce face puffiness?
+Do ice rollers actually reduce puffiness?

-How long do ice rollers stay cold?
+How long does an ice roller stay cold?

-Are cheap silicone ice rollers worth it?
+Are cheap ice rollers worth it?